unellma/userly.org/README.md

 A free web analytics and search engine optimization tools better than Google analytics :)

-Note: Remember to get your free API key at userly.org / Example API key shown below will not work If you have any issue, please create a ticket at https://support.unelmaplatform.com
+Note: Remember to get your free API key at userly.org If you have any issue, please create a ticket at https://support.unelmaplatform.com